ShAIWhisperer/codebuff-community/showcase/README.md

 - [Maze Generator](https://github.com/narthur/maze-gen) - A maze generation visualization built with TypeScript
 - [Codebuff Tricks](https://github.com/narthur/codebuff-tricks) - A community-built wizard to help you set up new projects with Codebuff
 - Minecraft simple - A basic version of Minecraft running in the browser!
+- Fishies - An aquarium with various fishies
 - Code Analysis - A project by [Lachlan Gray](https://github.com/LachlanGray) to show interesting stats on any Github repo

 ## Cloning